Adani partners used offshore funds to invest in its shares, alleges report

 An unidentified official at SEBI, however, said that the regulatory body’s interest in investigating the alleged offshore accounts linked with the Adani Group seemed to have disappeared after Narendra Modi was elected as prime minister in 2014, reported The Guardian.

-On its part, the Adani Group said that the allegations in the OCCRP report are a “rehash of unsubstantiated allegations” leveled by Hindenburg Research.
+On its part, the Adani Group in a statement on Thursday categorically rejected what it described as “recycled allegations” and claimed that the timing of the news reports was suspicious, mischievous and malicious.

+The group said the reports seem to be yet another “concerted bid” by Hungarian-American businessman George Soros-funded “interests” to revive the Hindenburg allegations.

-“Further, it is categorically stated that all the Adani Group’s publicly listed entities are in compliance with all applicable laws including the regulation relating to public shareholdings,” the conglomerate said.
+“Further, it is categorically stated that all the Adani Group’s publicly listed entities are in compliance with all applicable laws including the regulation relating to public shareholdings,” the conglomerate told OCCRP.